-You will make assessment decisions for the assignment using the marking grid below.
-Before making assessment decisions, you should refer to the guidance on using the marking grid given in Section 5: Non-exam internal assessment.
+You will make assessment decisions for each assignment using the marking grid given below.
+Before making assessment decisions, you should refer to the guidance on using the marking grid provided in Section 5 Non-exam internal assessment.
 A glossary of terms used in the marking grids is provided in Appendix 1.